bioconda/bioconda-utils/docs/source/developer/bulk.rst

   to know what the hash is for the package.
 This in turn requires figuring out all the dependencies to see which of them are pinned and then using those to calculate a hash.
-So it may appear that it's doing a lot of work for packages that don't need to be rebuilt, but this is expected.
+So it may appear that it's doing a lot of work for packages that don't need to be rebuilt, but that work needs to be done simply to figure out if a rebuild is needed, and so this is expected.

+- The bulk runs take place on GitHub Actions, and the configuration is in :file:`.github/workflows/Bulk.yml`.